“A Comparative Study/Analysis Between the English Language and the Astori Dialect of the Shina Language based on Affixation

 So, Bailey believes that 'Gilgit' is the true heartland of the Shina language and that Shina-speaking places include 'Gurez', 'Tiliel’, 'Burzil Valley’, 'valleys of upper Kishenganga’, 'the districts of Astor,' ‘Chilas’, ‘Kohistan’, and 'Gilgit’, among others.
 Thus, “Astori, Gurezi, and Drasi make up the Astori group” (Radloff.
 1992: 122).

 The most notable thing is that we are going to focus on just similarities between the selected languages only.
-Furthermore, it is worthful to mention that both under-examined languages have the process of affixation (prefixation and suffixation), which is very influential for new word formation and meaning changing and sometimes word class changing.
+Furthermore, it is worthwhile to mention that both under-examined languages have the process of affixation (prefixation and suffixation), which is very influential for new word formation, meaning changing and sometimes word class changing.
 Thus, our research will draw the attention of the readers toward these three topics that will cover an equal portion of both languages.

-Thus, in the English language, we can find many examples of prefixes and suffixes that become cause to create new words.
+in the English language, we can find many examples of prefixes and suffixes

 For instance: